Rikenunes8/feup-asso-HouseOfThings/README.md

 <!-- Briefly explain how to use your software from the standpoint of its users.
 This can include a short video, one or two screenshots, and a textual explanation.-->

 The users of our software will only need to interact with the phone's application provided.
-The following video briefly explains how to use our software from the standpoint of the users, showing some of the basic operations that they can perform.
+The following video briefly explains how to use our software from the standpoint of the users, showing some of the basic operations that they can perform ([Demo](https://drive.google.com/file/d/1-I3N7qTJZbuE28FL2W4yTLCOLcXgOM1z/view?usp=sharing)) .

 <div align="center">
   <img src="./docs/img/usage/HoT-demo.gif" alt="Demo_HoT_Application" height="500">